themohitnair/rise/README.md

 # rise
-A notes/resources portal for students of the Information Science Engineering Department in the Ramaiah Institute of Technology, Bangalore.
+A notes/resources portal for students of the Information Science and Engineering Department in the Ramaiah Institute of Technology, Bangalore.